Our Addiction Counselors and Professional Staff

 Crystal McKenna, MS, LMHC, NCC, CCMHC, EMDR Therapist

-Crystal is the coordinator of our Salem office.
-She began her career in Substance Abuse, providing therapy to individuals in Sober Living Facilities, Partial Hospitalization Treatment, and in Psychiatric care.
-Taking her experience to Florida, she gained extensive knowledge working with chemical dependency and co-occurring disorders as Clinical Director, Supervisor, and Primary Therapist.
-With a recent move back to New England, Crystal brings her evidence-based practices, and behavioral therapy-based approaches to offer clients the most effective clinical care in Substance Abuse.
+Crystal began her career in drug and alcohol counseling, providing therapy to individuals in sober living facilities, partial hospitalization treatment, and in psychiatric care.
+Taking her experience to Florida, she gained extensive knowledge working with chemical dependency and co-occurring disorders as a clinical director, supervisor, and primary therapist.
+With a recent move back to New England, Crystal brings her evidence-based practices, and behavioral therapy-based approaches to offer clients the most effective clinical care.
 Through the use of existential, person-centered, experiential, and cognitive behavioral therapy, Crystal believes that each client should be guided on a journey to find their optimal potential, meaning, and purpose in life while being supported to maintain their sobriety.

 Crystal is an EMDR trained therapist, working closely with clients with trauma, PTSD, negative core beliefs, depression, anxiety, and other mental health diagnoses.